|Workforce & Economic Development Division COURSES

 MANY COURSES REQUIRE THAT YOU ARE IN ATTENDANCE THE FIRST CLASS MEETING.

-Registration fees for Continuing Education courses vary with the type of
+Registration fees for Workforce & Economic Development Division courses vary with the type of

 course.
 Please refer to the fees noted for each category to determine